ashn-dot-dev/sunder/README.md

 $ ls hello*
 hello  hello.asm  hello.o
 ```

+The following environment variables affect compiler behavior:

++ `SUNDER_BACKEND` => Selects the backend to be used for object file
+  generation.
+Currently, `SUNDER_BACKEND=nasm` and `SUNDER_BACKEND=yasm` are
+  supported.
+If this environment variable is not set, then the default backend,
+  specified at build-time within the top-level `Makefile`, is used.
++ `SUNDER_IMPORT_PATH` => Colon-separated list of directories specifying the
+  module search path for `import` statements.
++ `SUNDER_SYSASM_PATH` => Location of the platform specific `sys.asm` file that
+  defines the program entry point as well as low-level operating system and
+  hardware abstractions.
+If this environment variable is not set, then the
+  default path, `${SUNDER_HOME}/lib/sys/sys.asm`, is used.

 ## Using Sunder as a Scripting Language
 Sunder can be used for scripting by adding `#!/usr/bin/env sunder-run` (or